Kumasi Ashanti, Ghana Travel Guide

 Beyond well-known sites, Kumasi and its surroundings hold unique, less-traveled experiences.

-Engage a local guide for visits to craft villages or less-known sites.
-Their knowledge enhances your experience and helps navigate cultural distinctions.
+Engage a local guide for visits to craft hamlets or less-recognized sites.
+What they know enhances your experience and assists navigate cultural distinctions.

 Capture authentic moments and cultural details.